 An employee leaving the service of the University, either of his/her own volition or after having been informed of his/her separation, shall contact the Office of Human Resources/Payroll for information relevant to the separation process.

-1.1 Departments should submit an NDSU Change Form: 101 to the Office of Human Resources/Payroll.
-This should be completed at least 10 days prior to the end of the pay period in which the separation will occur.
+1.1 Departments should submit the termination online in Oracle/PeopleSoft HRMS Manager Self-Service.
+This should be completed immediately upon notice of separation.

 1.2 Departments must contact the appropriate security officers to remove or change access for systems, computer access, online services, networks, file storage, e-mail accounts, and e-mail lists for the terminating employee.
 (Employee Separation Checklist)